ackama/rails-template/CONTRIBUTING.md

 Ensure any changes to features documented in the README.md or this CONTRIBUTING.md have their documentation updated as necessary.

-If you're ackama staff, ensure any linked ackama-internal documentation is also up-to-date.
+If you're Ackama staff, ensure any linked Ackama-internal documentation is also up-to-date.